Join

 Clinical psychological science Ph.D. program

 We look for applicants with interests in the development and treatment of mood disorders, working with children, parents, and families, and training in psychophysiological methods.
 Successful Ph.D. student applicants generally have interests and experiences that complement our research, and demonstrate strong problem-solving abilities, interpersonal skills, and high motivation for a clinical research career.
-For the 2024-2025 admissions cycle, we are particularly interested in students who would be a good fit for our pregnancy and/or early childhood studies.
+We are particularly interested in students who would be a good fit for our pregnancy and/or early childhood studies.

 Most successful applicants have gained full-time research experience after completing a bachelor’s degree in a related field or have completed a research-focused master’s degree.
 Prior training in EEG methods is not required, but most successful applicants do have some prior experience with neuroscience research (e.g., fMRI, HRV).